CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

   <td>Decrease to target speed for final attempt.</td>
   <td>You will probably be able to take it even above the speed of the first attempt, and by now the hour will probably be up.</td>
 </tr>
+  <td>Usually five repetitions, plus preparation.</td>
+  <td>At least four reptitions, including the first attempt.</td>
 <tr>
-  <td>Finish every session, no matter how short, with penmanship practice.
+  <td>Finish every writing session, no matter how short, with penmanship practice.
 Alternate methods between sessions.</td>
   <td>Finish every session (sessions are an hour) with 5 minutes penmanship practice tracing textbook with dry pen.</td>
 </tr>
 <tr>